 Each year the Company obtains survey data in order to determine the competitiveness of its pay structure for senior management.
-The surveys considered in determining the pay scales for 1994 were published by Wyatt Data Services, Inc. and covered companies that were manufacturers of durable goods with annual sales of \$200 million-\$650 million or engaged in the fabrication of metal products with annual sales of \$100 million-\$650 million.
-This survey data indicated that the Company's executive officers' base salaries ranged from 9-25% below the median base salaries for comparable positions in the durable goods manufacturing industry and 5%-35% below the median base salaries for comparable positions in the metal fabrication industry.
+The surveys considered in determining the pay scales for 1995 were published by Watson Wyatt Data Services and covered companies that were manufacturers of durable goods with annual sales of up to \$650 million or engaged in the fabrication of metal products with annual sales of up to \$650 million.
+This survey data indicated that the Company's executive officers' base salaries ranged from 5% above to 21% below the median base salaries for comparable positions in the durable goods manufacturing industry and from 15.6% above to 24% below the median base salaries for comparable positions in the metal fabrication industry.